TonyPhipps/tech-notes/Products/sigma.md

   type: add_condition # the type of the transformation as specified in the identifier to class mappings below: Transformations
   conditions: # what to ADD to the matched rules.
     index: some_new_index # Arbitrary fields: values to ADD TO rules AFTER they have been matched.
-  rule_conditions: # Finds rules with matching conditions of the type corresponding to the name.
+  rule_conditions: # how to identify the rule(s) on which to perform actions
     - type: # defines the condition type.
 It must be one of the identifiers that are defined in Conditions
       product: windows # Arbitrary fields: values to LOOK FOR in ingested rules to achieve a match.
   detection_item_conditions: # Finds rules with matching conditions of the type corresponding to the name.